fetaplop/m1-project-game/Readme.md

 - connect all files
 - buildDom
 - create screens in main
-- make screen transitions in main
+- make screen transitions in main // this is now done!

+### these remain:
 - create game constructor
 - make the game loop
 - arrow constructor